cloudposse-archives/terraform-aws-kops-atlantis/README.md

 Terraform module to provision an IAM role for `atlantis` running in a Kops cluster, and attach an IAM policy to the role with permissions to modify infrastructure.

 ## Overview

-This module assumes you are running [atlantis](https://github.com/kubernetes-incubator/atlantis) in a Kops cluster.
+This module assumes you are running [atlantis](https://runatlantis.io) in a Kops cluster.
 We recommend using it together with [`kiam`](https://github.com/uswitch/kiam) to permit pods to assume roles.

-It will provision an IAM role with the required permissions and grant the Kops worker nodes the permission to assume it.
+It will provision an IAM role with the required permissions and grant the Kops master nodes the permission to assume it.

 This is useful to provision AWS resources from Kubernetes using a GitOps style workflow.